Mjoyufull/hyprland-nord/README.md

 ### Step 4: Apply the Nord Theme

 - **GTK**: Apply the Nord GTK theme which is the Whitesir theme for both GTK3 and GTK4 applications. i would advise you to go to their [repo](https://github.com/vinceliuice/WhiteSur-gtk-theme) and use their install script
-- **Waybar**: Customize Waybar to match the Nord theme.
+- **Waybar**: waybat config borrowed from [heather](https://github.com/heather7283/dotfiles) Customize Waybar to match the Nord theme.
 My configuration includes workspace indicators, a timer, Wi-Fi, Bluetooth, mic, and audio level indicators.
 - **Rofi**: Use the custom palette and theme included in the `rofi` and `palletes/rofi` directories.
 - **Kitty**: Configure Kitty terminal with the Nord theme and apply Zsh settings that generate pixel art of Pokémon on launch.